chenbishop/Kasm-Pulumi/gcp/README.md

 If you set `kasm-gcp:data.cloud_dns_zone.create=true`, you need to point you domain to the created GCP DNS zone.
 If you set `kasm-gcp:data.cloud_dns_zone.create=false` and your domain already pointed to the defined `kasm-gcp:data.cloud_dns_zone`, you can ignore this step.

 ## Login Kasm
-Once you the Pulumi script is finished, you should be able to access your Kasm admin at https://{domain}
+Once you run the Pulumi script, you should be able to access the Kasm admin console at https://{domain}.

 To get the login credentials, execute the command `pulumi stack output --show-secrets`, and use the values of `Kasm Admin User` and `Kasm Admin Password`

 ## Install a Kasm Workspace